dzekelid/settings/_listings/sendgrid/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get.md
   - type: x-postman-collection
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get-postman.md
-- name: SendGrid Get Mail Settings Spam Check
+- name: SendGrid Patch Mail Settings Spam Check
-  description: "**This endpoint allows you to retrieve your current Spam Checker mail
+  description: "**This endpoint allows you to update your current spam checker mail
     settings.**\n\nThe spam checker filter notifies you when emails are detected that exceed a predefined spam threshold.\n\nMail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrid\u2019s